piotrlaski/laue_processing_tool/README.md

 An automated shell script for processing time-resolved X-ray diffraction data from pump-probe experiments, handling the complete workflow from raw data export to reflection intensity analysis.

+It is the public version of the project "TRL_Processing", which is referenced in my thesis (chapter 2.4.2.1 - p.52 - 55)

 ## Getting Started

 Clone the repository into your local space and ensure you have the required dependencies installed.
 Configure the paths and compound settings in the script header, then run `processing.sh` with the appropriate processing option.